ansys/pyprimemesh/doc/source/user_guide/launch_prime.rst

 Launch server from a Windows or Linux console and connect the client
 ====================================================================

-You can launch the Ansys Prime server on Linux or Windows from a command prompt and then connect to the client as needed.
+You can launch Ansys Prime Server on Linux or Windows from a command prompt and then connect to the client as needed.

 This example starts the server in parallel mode on four nodes and specifies the IP address and port on Windows: